Carrots

 Little Finger Carrot

-Description: Little Finger carrots are small, cylindrical, and have a very sweet flavor.
-They are perfect for snacking and can be harvested early as baby carrots.
+Description: Small, cylindrical carrots with very sweet flavor, perfect for snacking and baby carrots.

 Growing Season: Fall and Winter